apache/pulsar/site2/docs/functions-debugging.md

 ### trigger

-Trigger a specified Pulsar function with a supplied value.
-This command simulates the execution process of a function and verifies a function.
+Trigger a specified Pulsar Function with a supplied value.
+This command simulates the execution process of a Plusar Function and verifies it.

 **Usage**